taboola/goreplay/README.md

     gor --input-raw :80 --output-tcp replay.local:28020

   -split-output=false: By default each output gets same traffic.
 If set to `true` it splits traffic equally among all outputs.

+  -stats=false: If set to `true` it gives out queuing stats for the HTTP output and TCP listener every 5 seconds in the form latest,mean,max,count,count/second.
 ```

 ## Building from source